kali-linex/linex/Documentation/arch/ia64/aliasing.rst

     Itanium supports several attributes for virtual memory references.
     The attribute is part of the virtual translation, i.e., it is contained in the TLB entry.
-The ones of most interest to the Linux kernel are:
+The ones of most interest to the Linex kernel are:

 	==		======================